jenni-westoby/Drop-seq_pipeline/README.md

 12. Execute ./benchmark.sh benchmark name_of_program_you_want_to_test.
 This will generate results matrices of expression values for the method you are interested in.
 Repeat for each method you want to test.

 13. Execute ./make_matrix.sh make_matrix.
 This generates a compact results matrix for each method in results_matrices.

+14. Execute ./clean_data.sh to trim filename paths from results matrix column names.

+Note - for quality control purposes it is often useful to have expression estimates from the original (unsimulated) data.
+You can obtain this data by executing ./benchmark_real.sh benchmark Kallisto /path/to/data